nextauthjs/next-auth/www/docs/getting-started/typescript.md

 ## Adapters

-If you're writing your own custom adapter, you can take advantage of the types to make sure your implementation conforms to what's expected:
+If you're writing your own custom Adapter, you can take advantage of the types to make sure your implementation conforms to what's expected:

 ```ts
 import type { Adapter } from "next-auth/adapters"